MED0001617343 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 A type II procedure may be undertaken, entailing bone reduction and augmentation of the area above the reduction site.
 This can also achieve the desired result of a smoothly contoured forehead.
 In cases where there is significant brow bone prominence, a type III procedure or forehead reconstruction is indicated.
 This entails removing a portion of the outer skull bone segment in this region and resetting the bone segment further back.
 This will achieve definitive correction in such cases of advanced brow bone prominence.
 The risks associated with each type of forehead procedure will increase according to the complexity of the procedure.
 Dr Reddy will discuss this in detail at the time of consultation.

-The decision to proceed with a type 3 or 4 forehead reconstruction is largely dictated by the underlying anatomy and also the final forehead contour desired.
+The decision to proceed with a specific type of forehead reconstruction is largely dictated by the underlying anatomy and also the final forehead contour desired.

 Significant brow bone prominence that is either noted by the patient or at the time of clinical assessment usually requires a type 3 forehead reconstruction.
 Facial feminisation of the upper third of the face commonly entails reducing this prominence in order to achieve a softer and less acute nasofrontal transition.
 This is referred to as the nasofrontal angle and typically ranges from 130 to 140 degrees.
 In females, the ideal nasofrontal angle should be ideally 135 to 140 degrees.
 In males, the nasofrontal angle is typically more acute based on anatomical and arthrometric studies.